What is a Pell Grant Refund?

 If you are entitled to receive a Pell Grant refund, your school will disburse the money in installments.
 For example, a school that operates in two semesters a year will send you a check (or a direct deposit) each semester.
 If you attend a school on a quarter system, you will get a portion of your refund every quarter.

-So, to sum up, a Pell Grant refund is automatically issued to a student when the amount of their Pell Grant award exceeds the total cost of their tuition-related expenses.
+In summary, a Pell Grant refund is automatically issued to a student when the amount of their Pell Grant award exceeds the total cost of their tuition-related expenses.
 But it’s very important to be aware of the limitations of Pell Grant refunds.
-Our website is here to answer your questions and give you all the information you need on Pell Grants and their refunds.